-- 1. To offer an opportunity for personal exploration building upon the preceding information and assignments presented in this course. - 2.
-To explore the complexities of devloping a theme or concept within an allied - 3.
-To examine the work of various artists whose artistic production may be - 4.
-To maintain sensitivity to the issue of light as medium

-Evaluation: Your work will primarily be evaluated according to the following criteria:
+- 1. To offer an opportunity for personal exploration building upon the preceeding information and assignments presented in this course. - 2.
+To explore the complexities of devloping a theme or concept within an allied group (set) of images. - 3.
+To examine the work of various artists whose artistic production may be related to the issues and ideas of central concern in your personal work. - 4.
+To maintain sensitivity to the issue of light as medium - Evaluation: Your work will primarily be evaluated according to the following criteria: